 Market Sector Update

-The opinions expressed in this commentary are those of the Fund's manager and are current through March 31, 2013.
+The opinions expressed in this commentary are those of the Fund's manager and are current through March 31, 2014.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.
-As with any mutual fund, the value of the Fund’s shares will change, and it is possible to lose money on your investment.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.